 # Beginning Anew

-Beginning Anew is a conflict resolution practise that comes from Plum Village: https://plumvillage.org/extended-mindfulness-practises/ (opens new window) It consists of four parts:
+Beginning Anew is a practice that comes from Plum Village: https://plumvillage.org/extended-mindfulness-practises/ (opens new window).
+It consists of four parts:

 To begin anew is to look deeply and honestly at ourselves, our past actions, speech and thoughts and to create a fresh beginning within ourselves and in our relationships with others.
 At the practice center we practice Beginning Anew as a community every two weeks and individually as often as we like.